sillyfrog/esphome-dmx-laser/README.md

 This is my final configuration and hardware setup to connect a cheap "Laser Light Show" to Home Assistant using ESPHome using the DMX512 protocol.

+This uses [ESPHome](https://esphome.io/) with the [esphome-dmx512](https://github.com/andyboeh/esphome-dmx512) custom component to send DMX512 data to the laser light show.
+This then connects to Home Assistant as a number of light entities to control the pattern, color, speed etc.

 This should work with both an ESP8266 and ESP32.

 ## Hardware

-- Laser Light Show (I got this from (AliExpress)[https://www.aliexpress.com/item/1005005721491027.html])
+- Laser Light Show (I got this from [AliExpress](https://www.aliexpress.com/item/1005005721491027.html))
 - ESP8266 or ESP32 (I used a Wemos D1 Mini Pro)
-- RS485 to TTL module, there are many options, this is (one of the ones that worked)[https://www.aliexpress.com/item/1893567852.html] - there are more suitable ones designer for 3.3v
+- RS485 to TTL module, there are many options, this is [one of the ones that worked](https://www.aliexpress.com/item/1893567852.html) - there are more suitable ones designed for 3.3v
 - DMX 3 Pin Female Plug

 Plus a power supply, wires etc.